-Models equipped with P3 PULSE electronic control system require a 12 VDC, 2-amp power supply from the tractor in order to function.
+Models equipped with a P3 PULSE electronic control system require a 12 VDC, 2-amp power supply from the tractor.
 Connection must be to a (14.5 V) charging battery.

 - 1. Route the harness across the tractor hitch to avoid rubbing or chafing. - 2.
-First, connect the positive (+) red wire to the 12 VDC supply on the tractor. - 3.
+Connect the positive (+) red wire to the 12 VDC supply on the tractor. - 3.
 Connect the ground (-) black to the ground connection on the tractor.

-Fig. 24-P3 PULSE Power Connection
+Fig. 24-P3 PULSE Electrical Connection